Kolhax/Vape-V4-Crack/Readme.md

-(Alot of small little updates has been done, nothing direct to the code, but rather clarify dll/patcher code, and better readme.md)
+(Alot of small little updates has been done, nothing direct to the code, but rather to clarify dll/patcher code, and better readme.md)

 # Vape Cracked